 If you are unable to line up your flights to get in and out of Jakarta on the same day, you can spend the night at the Jakarta Airport by booking a capsule hotel at Digital Airport Hotel Terminal 3.
-The capsules are extremely pleasant to sleep in with air conditioning, tv, power points and more.
-Plus they’re cheap, easy to access and some of the Asian restaurants in the airport are great.
+The capsules are extremely pleasant to sleep in with air conditioning, tv, power points, and more.
+Plus they’re cheap and easy to access and some of the Asian restaurants in the airport are great.

 It is also great to know that recently, instead of the long five-hour drive from Lampung to Krui, there are sometimes a few 40-minute flights from Bandar Lampung to Krui with ‘Wings Air’ available each week.
 So jump online and try your luck at flying the final leg to save some restless hours cramped in a car.

 How to get to North Sumatra?

 When travelling to regions such as Aceh in North Sumatra or further afield to islands such as Simeulue, Nias and the Hinako Islands you’ll fly into Medan via Kualanamu International Airport (KNO), the largest airport in Sumatra.